Basic principles for sharing your faith

 Philip was told where to go.
 He heard the leading of the Holy Spirit (Acts 8:26).
 This can make all the difference in sharing one’s faith.

-Principle 4: Be obedient to God’s leading.
+Sharing Your Faith Principle 4: Be Obedient to God’s Leading

 Philip could have easily questioned the logic of such a decision.
 After all, he was in the midst of a full-scale revival in Samaria, with many coming to faith, miracles happening, and people being delivered from demons.
 He could have argued with the angel, “What?
 Leave this mighty work in Samaria to go to the desert?
 I’m 80 miles from where you want me to go.
 The apostles and other believers are at least 30 miles closer.
 Why don’t you just use one of them?”